Bruno Mars Live: 2024 Brazilian leg

-After the great success of two performances at "The Town Festival" in September 2023, in São Paulo, Brazil, and recording an exclusive video thanking Brazilians titled "Come to Brasil", Bruno Mars announced this exclusive tour for the largest South American country.
+After two performances at The Town festival in São Paulo, Brazil, in September 2023, and after recording an exclusive video thanking Brazilian fans titled "Come to Brasil", Mars announced a Brazilian leg of the tour.

-On May 2, through its social networks, the producer Live Nation made the official announcement of the presentations.
-Initially, four shows were announced: October 4 in Rio de Janeiro, October 8th and 9th in São Paulo and October 17 in Brasília.
-Due to high demand, all four announced shows were sold out in less than 1 hour, which led the producer to subsequently announce 4 more performances: October 5 in Rio de Janeiro, October 12th and 13th in São Paulo and October 18 in Brasília.
+On May 2, Live Nation officially announced the performances on its social media accounts.
+Four shows were initially announced: October 4 in Rio de Janeiro, October 8 and 9 in São Paulo, and October 17 in Brasília.
+Due to high demand, all four shows sold out in less than one hour, leading the promoter to announce four additional performances: October 5 in Rio de Janeiro, October 12 and 13 in São Paulo, and October 18 in Brasília.

-On September 27, Mars released his first compilation on streaming services, as part of the tour celebrations in Brazil, titled "Bruno Mars Favoritas Da Tour 2024 Brasil", the compilation has 28 songs, including songs from the concert setlist.
-The Brazilian leg ended up spawning 14 dates across 5 different cities and another benefit show on October 1.
-So far, this is the biggest tour by an international artist in Brazil.
-The record was held by the Mexican pop group RBD, with 13 shows, on the Tour Generación RBD, in 2006.
-Mars broke the record with 14.
+On September 27, as part of the tour celebrations in Brazil, Mars released his first compilation on streaming services, titled Bruno Mars Favoritas Da Tour 2024 Brasil.
+The compilation includes 28 songs, including selections from the concert set list.
+The Brazilian leg ultimately included 14 dates across five cities, along with a benefit show on October 1.
+It became the biggest tour by an international artist in Brazil.
+The previous record was held by Mexican pop group RBD, which performed 13 shows on the Tour Generación RBD in 2006.
+Mars broke the record with 14 shows.

-Mars earned his highest-grossing Latin American concert of all time on October 1, 2024, with $7.054 million at Estádio do Morumbi in São Paulo.
-It is the highest-grossing tour in Brazilian history, with $85 million from 817,000 tickets sold in 14 shows.
-It is also the biggest box office report in Brazilian history, with $42.3 million from 404,000 tickets sold in 6 shows at Estádio do Morumbi in São Paulo as part of the "Bruno Mars Live".
+Mars earned his highest-grossing Latin American concert on October 1, 2024, with $7.054 million at Estádio do Morumbi in São Paulo.
+The Brazilian leg became the highest-grossing tour in Brazilian history, grossing $85 million from 817,000 tickets sold across 14 shows.
+It also produced the largest box office report in Brazilian history, with $42.3 million from 404,000 tickets sold across six shows at Estádio do Morumbi as part of Bruno Mars Live.

 Set list

-This set list was taken from the show in Sydney on October 14, 2022.
-It does not represent all shows throughout the tour.
+The following set list is from the October 14, 2022, show in Sydney.
+It is not representative of every concert on the tour.